 The township of Masiphumelele, about 20 miles south of Cape Town in South Africa, is home to more than 38,000 people.
 Initially a shanty town, it is now a recognised settlement.
 Most people live in shacks.
 Six families or more share one water tap and toilet facility.
 Roughly 70% have no regular work.
 ‘Masiphumelele’ is the word in Xhosa that translates to “we will succeed!”.

-The money raised by St Barnabas helps in the work of several pre-schools, the primary school and the local hospital, through one of the members of our congregation who works as a volunteer in Masiphumelele during our winter months.
+The money raised by St Barnabas helps in the work of several pre-schools, the primary school and the local hospital, through one of the members of our congregation, Marion, who works as a volunteer in Masiphumelele during our winter months.
 The picture on the left shows the teddy bears made by St. Barnabas Church members being received at Masiphumelele.

 Other Charities Supported:

 Donations are also made every year at Christmas from Church funds to a number of local charities or charities with a local connection.
-In 2012 those charities included: Children’s Chronic Arthritis Assoc, Christian Community Action, Green Shoots, Headway Thames Valley, Prospect Park Hospital, PACT – Parents and Children Together, REAP – Rural community development in East Africa, RAFT – Reading Autistic Families Together, Reading University Chaplaincy, 89th Reading Scouts, St Laurence Church work with young people, Wyfold Riding for the Disabled, Yeldall Manor.
+In 2013 those charities included: Children’s Chronic Arthritis Assoc, Christian Community Action, Green Shoots, Headway Thames Valley, PACT – Parents and Children Together, Reading Family Aid, REAP – Rural community development in East Africa, RAFT – Reading Autistic Families Together, Reading University Chaplaincy, 89th Reading Scouts, Sightsavers, Yeldall Manor.

 In addition to these activities collections from special festival services such as Christmas are passed to charities nominated each year.
 Examples include:

 - Churches together In Reading Drop-In Centre – CIRDIC